Digital-Humans-23/a3/README.md

 ```

 - Install and setup the LISST model (see below).
 To verify your installation, please check the `demos` folder.
 Note that you need to adapt the file paths in this codebase to your own paths.
 - After LISST is successfully installed and setup, you can only focus on `scripts/app_multiview_mocap_ZJUMocap.py`, because all the implementation tasks are there.
+In particular, check **TODO!!!** in this file.
 But you may check other code for comprehensive understanding.
 - Afterwards, you can use `scripts/vis_ZJUMocap.py` to visualize your results, and convert the produced images to a video.

 ## Ex.1 The loss of body joint projection to images